zellular-xyz/zsequencer/docs/source/examples/orderbook.rst

 - Enables fault-tolerant execution — any node can recover from sequenced history
 - Prevents divergence even when nodes join or restart at different times

+You now have a fully replicated, consistent, and **deterministic orderbook service** built with Zellular.

 .. note::

    If you want to make balance queries in the orderbook verifiable, you can follow the same pattern explained in